-Chidambaram sent to Tihar jail, gets separate cell with western toilet facility

-INX Media Case: Chidambaram sent to Tihar jail, gets separate cell with western toilet facility
+INX Media: Chidambaram to be lodged in Jail No 7, gets separate cell with western toilet facility

 New Delhi, Sep 05: Former Union Minister P Chidambaram has been sent to judicial custody at Tihar Jail till September 19, 2019.
 The court allowed him to carry his medicines to jail.